moliver28/research-handbook/content/handbook/business-technology/enterprise-applications/guides/servicenow-guide/_index.md

 1. Review your request to ensure accuracy and completeness.
 1. Click on the "Submit" button to send your request to the relevant team for processing.

-### Add a Team Member to your Ticket / Request in the Portal
+### Add a team member to your ticket / request in the HelpLab Portal

 After submitting your request, you have the option to add team members, such as your manager, to the watch list.
 Adding team members to the watch list ensures that they receive notifications and have visibility into the case.
 This feature is useful if there's anybody who needs to have visibility to the case's progress or if additional stakeholders should be informed about updates or resolutions.